 What is an Analytics Platform?

-Analytics Platforms allows users to bring raw and siloed data from Shopify (or other eCommerce platforms) and eCommerce tools together into one view and to provide powerful analytics, visualization, and reporting capabilities based on that data.
+Analytics Platforms allow users to bring raw and siloed data from Shopify (or other eCommerce platforms) and eCommerce tools together into one view and to provide powerful analytics, visualization, and reporting capabilities based on that data.
 They help an eCommerce brand make better spending decisions, uncover trends, and illuminate opportunities.

 An Analytics Platform for eCommerce should connect to your brand’s:

-- eCommerce platform and/or website
+- eCommerce platform and website

 - Marketing channels, advertising platforms (Facebook, Google), affiliate program, retention tools (Email and SMS)

 - Shipping/fulfillment tools